Feed & Speed: Quick CNC Essentials

 💡 Key Insight:

-• Surface speed & chip load are material properties.
+• Surface speed & chip load is what you need for each material.

 Workflow: From Theory to Action